-Advertisement-

 The turmoil started around midnight Sunday when gunshots were heard within the facility, reverberating through the nearby neighborhood.
 “Shots were ringing out everywhere,” recalled Stéphane Matondo, a local resident living close to the prison.
 Military vehicles were swiftly deployed to the scene, and the primary route to the prison was sealed off.

 Congolese Interior Minister Jacquemin Shabani stated that 24 inmates were killed when guards fired warning shots to suppress the attempted escape.
 The remaining casualties resulted from a stampede within the jam-packed facility.
 Shabani also pointed out that 59 injured inmates received government aid and mentioned “some cases of women raped,” although no further specifics were provided.
+Part of the prison was also burned during the commotion.

 While the official death count has been released, some activists argue that the actual fatalities may be significantly higher.
 Emmanuel Adu Cole, a prominent advocate for prison rights in Congo and president of the Bill Clinton Peace Foundation, suggested the true death count exceeds 200.
 Cole’s assertion is based on videos and first-hand accounts from inside the prison, although these sources have not been independently confirmed.